voidus/terminal-coffkell/README.md

 # Terminal Coffkell

+Order coffee with haskell!

 > The name sounds like a disease
 >
-> -- The inside of my head
+> -- A voice inside my head

+> [!WARNING]
+> This probably shouldn't exist.

 This library allows you to order coffee from terminal.shop using haskell.
 Well, kinda.
 Naturally, it doesn't produce a runnable program, but that doesn't mean you won't order coffee.